raamcosta/compose-destinations-docs/docusaurus/docs/defining-navgraphs.md

 }
 ```

-If you disable this task, Compose Destinations will print some warnings if you are using "navGraph" or "start" in any `@Destination` annotation (since these will be ignored).
+If you disable this task, Compose Destinations will print some warnings if you are using `@NavGraph` annotations in any `@Destination` annotation (since these will be ignored).

 ## "Vanilla NavHosts"